 American manufacturing is experiencing a rebirth.
 As costs rise overseas, companies nationwide are recognizing the opportunity to tap local talent and create jobs that boost the economy.
 Despite this shift, global demographic trends reinforce the importance of keeping a long-term international focus.
 Whether it’s sourcing raw materials or reaching consumers in emerging markets, BofAML can help connect you to opportunities worldwide.

-Doug Davidson, BofAML‘s North Florida Market Executive, explains how companies can benefit from the recent Panama Canal expansion.
+Doug Davidson, BofAML‘s North Florida Market Executive, explains how companies can benefit from the recent Panama Canal expansion (June 2016).

 More companies are discovering the hidden costs of outsourcing.
 Rising wages, slower productivity growth, and weaker intellectual-property protection are prompting many firms to begin “re-shoring” jobs to the U.S. As this trend accelerates, CFO challenges will shift to retaining talent and optimizing working capital.